Transitioning Your Child to a Gluten-Free Diet

 Whether you choose to pack your child’s meals or buy them at school, discuss the importance of a gluten-free diet with your child’s teachers, principal, and school nurse.

 If your child is interested in purchasing meals from school, you will want to contact the cafeteria manager and/or the School District (Nutrition Services Department) to inquire further about the availability of a gluten-free menu.
 Some school cafeterias are equipped for allergen-free cooking and can provide daily options, whereas others have limited resources and will not be able to accommodate your child.

 To have the most assurance that your child enjoys gluten-free meals while at school, preparing lunches at home is a good option.
 This can be an excellent hands-on opportunity to educate your child about eating gluten-free.
 Once they are familiar with the guidelines, let them try to plan their own menu.
 This will empower them, give them some freedom, and help them not to feel so restricted by their diet.

 Eating in Restaurants

 The prospect of safely eating in restaurants can feel daunting, but with careful planning your child can still enjoy eating out.
 Look at menus ahead of time to identify potential gluten-free options, and then speak with restaurant personnel to confirm their ability to accommodate a gluten-free diet.
 When ordering, briefly explain your child’s needs to the server and ask for their assistance in ensuring your child’s meal is free of gluten.
-See gluten.org/2019/10/18/restaurant-dining-seven-tips-for-staying-gluten-free/.
-You can also look for GFFS certified restaurants at gffoodservice.org/.
+Check out our article on 7 tips for gluten-free dining!
+You can also look for validated gluten-free safe spots on the GFFS website.
 These locations have been certified by GIG’s Gluten-Free Food Services program (GFFS) and are equipped to provide safe gluten-free menu options.

 Getting your Child Involved